About the Chilterns Tourism Network

 Composition of the CTN and current governance

 The Chilterns Tourism Network is a not-for-profit company limited by guarantee.
 It is not a formal membership organisation and there is no joining fee.
 The businesses on the CTN’s mailing list have shown an interest in the activities of the CTN and on being kept informed via e-newsletters and emails.
 CTN meetings are well supported, and are hosted at our partner venues across the Chilterns.

 The CTN has no paid staff.
-It is managed by five directors and a steering group (see below) which sets the organisation’s objectives and manages the delivery of the work programme on behalf of the network.
-If you are interested in joining the steering group please get in touch, we are a dynamic and friendly group and would be interested in hearing from you.
-CTN directors and steering group members can be contacted on email@example.com
+It is managed by five directors who set the organisation’s objectives and manages the delivery of the work programme on behalf of the network.

 I have been involved with tourism work for 20 years, ranging from tourism development for local authorities to tourism consultancy.
 I grew up in the Chilterns and returned to work for the Chilterns Conservation Board as Access Officer.
 My role involves promoting understanding and enjoyment of the Chilterns AONB.
 The Chilterns is already a popular day-trip destination, our priority now is to increase short break tourism to this beautiful area.